christian-schw/devops-capstone-project/README.md

 ![7 part 2 passing build bage readme md](https://github.com/user-attachments/assets/f518bee9-f6de-4561-9c80-54fe82422f59)

 This completes all the acceptance criteria of the CI user story and the Kanban board can be updated.<br>
-The CI user story was moved to the "Done" column and at the same time the next user story ("Need to Add Security Headers and CORS Policies") was moved to the "In Progress" column:<br>
+The CI user story was moved to the `Done` column and at the same time the next user story (Need to Add Security Headers and CORS Policies) was moved to the `In Progress` column:<br>

 ![9 move security user story to in progress](https://github.com/user-attachments/assets/42cee458-f14a-4468-be7d-1f1c12474fd3)